MatthewDavidMiller/scripts/README.md

 arch_linux_install.sh - Bash script to automate my install of Arch Linux.

-debian_server_install.sh - Bash script to automate the install of my vpn server.
+debian_server_install.sh - Bash script to automate the install of debian servers.

 vpn_server_configure.sh - Bash script to automate the configuration of my vpn server.